Sharief3/Awesome-Chocolate-Sales-Analysis-/README.md

    * Wireframing:
           The design process begins with a wireframe in PowerPoint, laying out a **summary view at the top** (key numbers with month-on-month changes) and **detailed views below** (product and salesperson performance, trend analysis)

       *Canvas Settings:
           The report canvas is set to a custom size (e.g., 1080x1920 pixels) for optimal viewing.

       *New Card Visual:
           This enhanced visual is used to display multiple key metrics (sales, boxes, shipments, costs, profit) along with their month-on-month changes as reference labels .
 It allows for extensive styling, including conditional formatting for negative changes.

        *Images/Icons:
-            b Small custom icons are added next to measures in card visuals for better context and visual appeal
+     custom icons are added next to measures in card visuals for better context and visual appeal

  * Gauge Chart :
-      Used for the profit percentage indicator, allowing a visual representation of performance against a target *Field Parameters:
+      Used for the profit percentage indicator, allowing a visual representation of performance against a target

+   *Field Parameters:
               A "measure selector" field parameter is created to allow users to dynamically switch between different measures (sales, boxes, shipments, costs, profit) on a single trend line chart

       *New Slicer Visual:
            Provides a modern, button-like interface for the measure selector, with customizable styling for selected and unselected states

       *Grouping (Histogram):
             The `boxes` column is grouped into bins to create a histogram showing the distribution of shipment sizes, highlighting the density of low-box shipments

       * Zoom Slider:
             Enabled on the x-axis of the histogram to allow interactive zooming into specific ranges of box bins during presentation